Imalsha99/Imalsha99/README.md

 </a>

-- 🎓 Second year undergraduate at Faculty of Information Technology, University of Moratuwa.
+- 🎓 Third year undergraduate at Faculty of Information Technology, University of Moratuwa.
 - 💡   Interested in Web Development and Graphic Designing.
-- 📚 Currently working on an Educational Institution Management System named "Modulo".
-- 💻 Learning Dotnet 6.0 these days.
 - 🚀 Looking forward to collaborate on various projects in order to enhance knowledge on Web Development.
 - 🎼 Enjoys listening to music.